sftpplus/sftpplus-docs/src/doc_source/configuration-identity/accounts.rst

          * `inherit`
          * Empty.
 :Description:
-    By defining one or more virtual folders, you can allow access to selected files which are located outside an account's locked home folder.
+    By defining one or more virtual folders, you can allow access to selected files that are located outside an account's locked home folder.

     This is a comma-separated list of values containing two elements - the virtual path and the real path.

     For more details and examples on how to configure virtual folders, see the